FIX: Windows XP Screen Goes Black

 2. Press the Windows key on your keyboard, and open Control Panel from the start menu.

-4. Under Display Adapters, find your video card, and right-click it, then choose Uninstall from the menu.
-Follow the wizard until you’ve uninstalled the drivers, and reboot in the end.
-When your computer boots up, it will boot with the generic driver again, only it will detect that there’s a missing driver and install it manually.
+4. Under Display Adapters, find your video card and right-click it.
+Then, choose Uninstall from the menu.
+Follow the wizard until you have uninstalled the drivers.
+Afterwards, reboot your computer.
+Upon booting up, your computer will utilize the generic driver.
+It will also detect if there’s a missing driver and will manually install it.

 6. Go to the website of the manufacturer of your video card, and download the latest available drivers.